Lollapalooza: Revival

-Lollapalooza 2020

-The 2020 experience of the festival was initially scheduled to occur July 30 – August 2.
+The 2020 festival was initially scheduled to occur July 30 – August 2.
 However, due to the COVID-19 pandemic, the event was officially canceled on June 9.
 The festival postponed the sale of tickets in March as a precaution to the possible shutdown of live music events.
-In order to keep the spirit of the festival going, the city of Chicago announced that they would offer a livestreamed event occurring the same weekend as the initially-planned event.
+In order to keep the spirit of the festival going, the city of Chicago announced that they would offer a livestreamed event occurring the same weekend as the initially planned event.
 The livestreamed version featured acts such as A$AP Rocky, Brockhampton, Lupe Fiasco, Outkast, and many more performing on a free YouTube broadcast.

 On May 18, 2021, festival organizers and the City of Chicago announced that Lollapalooza would return at full capacity from July 29 to August 2, 2021.
+In May 2022, it was announced that Hulu would exclusively stream the festival, alongside Austin City Limits and Bonnaroo.

 Festival tickets and pricing

 Tickets to the flagship and original Lollapalooza edition, in Chicago, usually sold out extremely quickly.
 For the 2016 event, the four-day general passes sold out in about one day after the sale began.
 The one-day passes sold even more quickly: they were gone less than three hours after organizers revealed the lineup for the four-day music festival.
 Because of this phenomenon, people who cannot buy the passes try to get them through alternatives sources such as Craigslist and StubHub.
 This is a common practice, although the prices tend to be significantly higher on these websites.
 In 2018, the festival experienced unusually slower sales, so they released the lineup about eight hours earlier.

 In its earliest editions, the official passes cost $31.50.
 However, with its growth and prominent relevance in the music world, Lollapalooza pass prices have increased substantially over the years.
 Comparing the weekend passes for Lollapalooza 2016, which cost $335, with the ones for Lollapalooza 2015, at $275, the increase was more than 20%.
 The price for weekend passes from 2016 to 2018 remained the same.
 In 2020, a slight increase of five dollars was added to weekend passes, making them $340.